 - Add the ice cold water a tablespoon at a time to the flour mixture until the dough comes together.
 If needed, add more water until everything comes tougher.

-- Wrap the crust dough with cling wrap and refrigerate for 1-2 hours.
+- Wrap the crust dough with plastic wrap and refrigerate for 1-2 hours.

 - Once the pie dough is chilled, roll out the dough to ¼ inch thick and transfer it to a jelly roll pan or a quarter sized sheet pan.
 Trim excess dough from the edges and pinch to create a crimped pattern.
 Preheat the oven to 400°F (200°C) or 180°C if you have a fan oven.

 Recommended Optional Step: Blind Bake the Crust